Yoga for sciatica: Complete Yoga Therapy for Sciatica

 You can practice this in any position with the straight spine.
 In the beginning, advasana will be suitable, later on, you can adopt Shavasana.

-Yoga for sciatica: Dietary Recommendation to heel sciatica
+Yoga for Sciatica: Dietary Recommendation to Heel Sciatica

 A proper diet plays a vital role in relief from sciatica pain.
 Below are a few dietary recommendations that can increase the heeling rate for sciatic pain.

 1) A light, the semi-liquid diet should be preferred.
 Vegetable soup is ideal.
 Khichari (pulse boiled together with rice or wheat) is also recommended.
+This conserves vital energy, redirecting it toward the healing process.

 A light semi-liquid diet prevents constipation.
 Constipation can become a major problem for bedridden patients.
 Constipation worsens and aggravates painful back injuries and rheumatic conditions.